Condorr001/Assignment3_ARP/README.md

 - Map
 - Drone
 - Input
-- Watchdog (WD)
 - Target
 - Obstacles
 #### Server
 As it can be seen in the architecture scheme, the main role of the **server** process is to read from the pipes and sockets coming from all the processes and distribute messages and information accordingly.
 Moreover, by means of a *fork()*, it spawns the **map** process.

 The primitives used by the server are:
-- Kill(): used to send a signal to the WD to tell that it's alive
-- Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
 - Fork(): used to create a child process which can spawn the map
 - Select_wmask(): select() used to check the pipes with data and select one of them to read from.
 It additionally implements a temporary sigmask for SIGUSR1, so that the syscall can be executed without interrupts.
-Since the execution time of the select() is significantly lower than the WD period for sending signals, this mask should not affect the WD behaviour
 - Fopen(), Fclose(): used to open, close and lock/unlock a file located in a specific path (in this case, the log file).
 Included in our self-defined `logging()` function, whose details can be found in the `utils.c` file
 - Write(), Read(): used to write to and read from the pipes
 - Socket(): used to initialize the sockets, with the server as listener